20 seasons helping growers

 (Dynamic Irrigation Recommendation Technologies)

-on farms around the world – beginning in the Pacific Northwest and California
+everywhere we can - especially on farms around the world beginning in the Pacific Northwest and California, USA

-First, we Reduce irrigated water’s Surface Tension – Electronically – with an RF (radio frequency signa)
+First, we introduce NON-CHEMICAL technologies that Reduce irrigated water’s Surface Tension – Electronically.
+We get this done with an RF (radio frequency signal) generated by a powerful Flow-Tech Grow system

-Secondly, we Remotely Monitor the treated water’s Movement in the Soil
+Secondly, we Remotely Monitor the treated water’s Movement into and through the Soil

 Finally, we study the crop, soil, and irrigated water’s complex relationships – with spatial temporal sensor Data, to learn and apply dynamic Irrigation Scheduling strategies

-Since its landmark “Wastewater “Percolation” project, in 2016 – when WaterPoint electronically treated Pivot-irrigated wastewater from the onion and potato processing plants, in Boardman, Or – and Monitored its infiltration in super sandy soil (they realized a 310% increase in added water in the top 36” over 21 days vs non-treated)
+Since its landmark “Wastewater Percolation Project", in 2016 – when WaterPoint electronically treated Pivot-irrigated wastewater from onion and potato processing plants, in Boardman, Or – and Monitored its infiltration in super sandy soil (310% increase in added water in the top 36” - between cuttings - vs non-treated)

 Founded by Bill Terry of Salt Lake City, then Wenatchee, WA, now Cedar Mill, OR – Bill’s work in ag-technologies began in 2007, in the tree fruit industry – providing remote frost monitoring services to Wenatchee area apple growers

-Entering his 20th season, working side by side and listening to farmers of blueberries, apples, and pears, pistachio, almonds, and citrus – as well as potatoes, wheat, corn, and onions – by 2026, WaterPoint is electronically treating over 20,000 acres in five Western states
+Entering the 20th season, now joined by his son, Matthew, they carry the mission forward - working side by side and listening to farmers in all types of crops - blueberries, apples, and pears, pistachio, almonds, and citrus – as well as potatoes, wheat, corn, and onions – and in 2026, WaterPoint is electronically treating over 20,000 acres in five Western states

-At WaterPoint, the success of our growers begins by irrigating with treated-water – that has a persistently Reduced Surface Tension – that, measurably increases its infiltration and improves soil holding capacities and
+At WaterPoint, the success of our growers begins by irrigating with treated-water – that has a persistently Reduced Surface Tension – that, measurably increases its infiltration and improves soils' water holding capacities and

 Growers - now - may control a